UBC-MDS/introduction-machine-learning/chapters/en/module3.md

 </choice>

 **Question 2**
-What is scored multiple times and predicted on multiple times but never is fitted?
+What is scored multiple times and predicted multiple times but never is fitted?

 <choice id="2" >

 <opt text="Train" >

-This data gets fitted, so it can't be trainning data.
+This data gets fitted, so it can't be training data.

 </opt>

 <opt text="Validate" correct="true">